-The design approach for Connaught Square is to: ensure well maintained, well drained, quality lawn areas inventory, assess, maintain the existing trees replace and maintain the walkways repair all encroachment and replace the perimeter curb to define the square boundary continue to have an ongoing tree planting strategy that is a random mix of species derived from the original plant list not a include tree planting opposite street side surrounding the include a walkway along the western boundary to connect the north and south sidewalks install lighting around the square boundary on each side of the street (under ground wiring)
+The design approach for Connaught Square is to:

-add benches, waste receptacles, dog collection posts provide infrastructure for water and power for neighbourhood/community programming and events highlight the remnants of the original jail within the square markers to identify the Square within the walking tour of the remove existing play equipment and replace with a play area that is non-obstrusive may incorporate art sense of enclosure to be created by development, not a physical barrier, keep the squares open consistency of materials for walkways, plant species, defined edge, and ornaments such as benches.
+- ensure well maintained, well drained, quality lawn areas - inventory, assess, maintain the existing trees - replace and maintain the walkways - repair all encroachment and replace the perimeter curb to define the square boundary - continue to have an ongoing tree planting strategy that is a random mix of species derived from the original plant list not a mono culture - include tree planting opposite street side surrounding the park - include a walkway along the western boundary to connect the north and south sidewalks - install lighting around the square boundary on each side of the street (under ground wiring) - add benches, waste receptacles, dog collection posts - provide infrastructure for water and power for neighbourhood/community programming and events - highlight the remnants of the original jail within the square (interpretation) - markers to identify the Square within the walking tour of the downtown - Square identification at each corner (ex. granite name plate in the stonedust walkways) - remove existing play equipment and replace with a play area that is non-obstrusive may incorporate art - sense of enclosure to be created by development, not a physical barrier, keep the squares open - consistency of materials for walkways, plant species, defined edge, and ornaments such as benches. - enforce design guidelines for surrounding developments.